MLTQ/OrbWeaver/Docs/Architecture.md

 ```
 All paths are resolved via `GraphchanPaths`, derived from `current_exe().parent()`.
 Launching the binary from different directories produces isolated nodes that only discover each other over the network.

+## Execution Modes
+- `graphchan_desktop` – Bundled GUI that boots a `GraphchanNode`, serves the REST API on the configured port, and launches the egui frontend pointed at that local URL.
+- `graphchan_backend serve` – Headless REST daemon for remote/front-end clients.
+- `graphchan_backend cli` – Interactive shell for friendcodes, posting, and manual file transfer.

+All three binaries share the same runtime directories, so copying any executable to a new folder yields an isolated node.

 ## Module Layout
 - `bootstrap`: Creates runtime directories, opens the database, applies migrations, and ensures the local identity exists.
 Inserts/updates the corresponding rows in `node_identity` and `peers`.
 - `config`: Loads configuration from the environment (`GRAPHCHAN_API_PORT`, `GRAPHCHAN_PUBLIC_ADDRS`, `GRAPHCHAN_RELAY_URL`) and materialises the filesystem layout.